 Women who have never given birth are at risk later in their lives.
 And women who entered puberty before the age of twelve, or entered menopause after the age of fifty-five are also at risk.

 Life After Diagnosis

 This disease is insidious because the symptoms usually only emerge once the cancer has progressed to its late stage.
 But women who have been diagnosed with the disease should not give up hope.

-New drugs and cancer treatments that are proven to be effective are being developed all the time, and the oncologists at Vejthani Hospital are trained and experienced in finding the best tools to use in fighting this type of cancer.
+New drugs and ovarian cancer treatments in Thailand that are proven to be effective are being developed all the time, and the oncologists at Vejthani Hospital are trained and experienced in finding the best tools to use in fighting this type of cancer.
 With luck, women diagnosed with ovarian cancer can go on to lead a happy and productive life.

 But it all starts with being aware of the dangers and doing everything possible to detect the cancer early.
 Early detection is the key to be able to beat ovarian cancer.